 When looking to buy a tripod – it can be a difficult task.
 What am I looking for?
 What makes a bad tripod?
-What’s a good tripod?
+What’s good?
+What’s terrible?

 There are multiple reasons why you would need a tripod these range from taking self-portraits with a camera timer, shooting extreme close-ups, holding various objects such as reflectors, flashes and so on, shooting at difficult angles, to shooting stabilised videos.